Optimal approximation using complex-valued neural networks: Introduction

-Furthermore, the present paper studies in how far the approximation order of $m^{-k/(2n)}$ is \emph{optimal}, meaning that an order of $m^{-(k/2n) - \alpha}$ (where $\alpha > 0$) cannot be achieved.
-Here it turns out that the derived order of approximation is indeed optimal in the setting that the weight selection is \emph{continuous}, meaning that the map that assigns to a function in $C^k \left( \Omega^n;\CC\right)$ its corresponding network weights is continuous with respect to some norm on $C^k (\Omega_n ; \CC)$.
-We are also going to investigate this optimality result further by dropping the continuity assumption and constructing two special smooth and non-polyharmonic activation functions with the first one having the property that the order of approximation can indeed be strictly increased via a discontinuous selection of the related weights.
-For the second function we are going to show that the order of $m^{-k/(2n)}$ cannot be improved, even if one allows a discontinuous weight selection.
-This in particular shows that in the given generality of arbitrary smooth, non-polyharmonic activation functions, the approximation rate $m^{-k/(2n)}$ cannot be improved.
+We investigate this optimality result further by dropping the continuity assumption and constructing two special smooth and non-polyharmonic activation functions with the first one having the property that the order of approximation can indeed be strictly improved via a \emph{discontinuous} selection of the related weights.
+For the second activation function we show that the order of $m^{-k/(2n)}$ \emph{cannot} be improved, even if one allows a discontinuous weight selection.
+This in particular shows that in the given generality of arbitrary smooth, non-polyharmonic activation functions, the upper bound $\mathcal{O}\left(m^{-k/(2n)}\right)$ cannot be improved, even for a possibly discontinuous choice of the weights.
+An overview of the approximation bounds proven in this paper can be found in \Cref{tab:overview}.